KenHuang1600/Home-Lab/RDP Bruteforce/RDP Bruteforce.md

 You can also see it from Wazuh:
 ![connect](src/connect.png)

-**Before we move we need to make sure windows machine is sending login logs to Wazuh manager(Ubuntu):**
+**Before we move on we need to make sure windows machine is sending login logs to Wazuh manager(Ubuntu):**
 Open `Local Security Policy` → `Security Settings` → `Local Policies` → `Audit Policy` → `Audit Logon Events` → `Success` and `Failure` checked.

 Now our Windows machine is ready for attack.